 The Company's unvested stock awards that contain non-forfeitable rights to dividends or dividend equivalents, whether paid or unpaid, are considered participating securities and are included in the computation of earnings per share.
-Accounting guidance requires additional disclosure of EPS for common stock and unvested share-based payment awards, separately disclosing distributed and undistributed earnings.
+Accounting guidance requires additional disclosure of earnings (loss) per share ("EPS") for common stock and unvested share-based payment awards, separately disclosing distributed and undistributed earnings.
 Undistributed earnings represent earnings that were available for distribution but were not distributed.
 Common stock and unvested share-based payment awards earn dividends equally.
 All earnings were undistributed in all periods presented.